curioustorvald/tsvm/Videotron2K.md

 NOTE: Any drawing command will clobber internal memory starting from address zero.

-* mov rA rB/I : assignes R with contents of rB/constant I
+* mov rA rB/I : assignes rA with contents of rB/constant I
 * data rA/I bytes : writes bytes to the internal memory of address starting from rA/I
 * mcp from y x len : copies part of the internal memory to the framebuffer, from the internal memory address `from`, to scanline `y`, horizontal position `x`, with copying length of `len`.